 The Discover it Chrome only offers that rate for the first $1,000 you spend every quarter, which can be a bit limiting depending on your spending habits.
 There is no limit to the cash back you can earn with the SavorOne card for its 3% and 2% cash back categories.

 Discover’s Cashback Match will also double the total amount of cash back you earn in your first year with the card.
 So you’ll end up earning 4% cash back at restaurants and gas stations, and 2% cash back for every other purchase.
-That’s a pretty great deal, and it will also apply to the cash back you earn through Discover Deals.
+That’s a pretty great deal compared to most no-fee reward cards.

 The Capital One Savor, for comparison, provides $150 for spending $500 in the first 3 months.
 To earn that much with the Discover it Chrome during the first year when Discover will double the cash back earned, you’d have to spend $3,750.

-The Discover it Chrome comes with some basic travel and shopping protections.
-They’re not quite as valuable as the SavorOne card’s World Elite Mastercard benefits.
+The Discover it Chrome doesn’t come with any travel and shopping protections.
 However, the Discover card does provide access to your FICO 8 Credit Score from TransUnion.
 This might be more useful than the VantageScore 3.0 you get with the SavorOne card.
 The SavorOne card also provides access to your actual TransUnion credit report too, which is an interesting feature.